Vibrant DASH Diet Mediterranean Chicken Rice Bowls (Perfectly Spiced & Creamy)

 Instructions

 - Cook the Rice: In a medium saucepan, bring the unsalted chicken broth to a boil.
-Stir in the rice, lemon zest, and half of the chopped dill.
-Reduce the heat to its lowest setting, cover, and let it steam for 15-18 minutes, or until all the liquid is absorbed.
-Remove it from the heat and let it stand, covered, for 5 minutes before fluffing with a fork.
+Stir in the rice, lemon zest, and the chopped dill.
+Reduce the heat to its lowest setting, cover, and let it steam for 15 to 18 minutes, or until all the liquid is absorbed.
+Remove from the heat and let it stand, covered, for 5 minutes before fluffing with a fork.

 - Make the Sauce: While the rice cooks, combine the drained roasted red peppers, soft goat cheese, fat-free Greek yogurt, lemon juice, and the whole garlic clove in a high-speed blender.
-Blend on high for 60-90 seconds, or until the mixture is completely smooth and velvety.
+Blend on high for 60 to 90 seconds, or until the mixture is completely smooth and velvety.

 - Start the Chicken: Warm the olive oil in a large, deep sauté pan or Dutch oven over medium heat.
-Add the chopped onion and cook for 5-7 minutes, stirring occasionally, until it has softened.
+Add the chopped onion and cook for 5 to 7 minutes, stirring occasionally, until it has softened.
 Stir in the minced garlic and cook for one more minute until fragrant.

 - Brown and Season: Increase the heat to medium-high and add the ground chicken to the pan.
 Use a spoon to break the meat into small crumbles.
 Sprinkle the smoked paprika, cumin, oregano, coriander, garlic powder, and black pepper over the chicken.
-Continue to cook, stirring often, for 7-9 minutes, until the chicken is fully cooked (165°F / 74°C).
+Continue to cook, stirring often, for 7 to 9 minutes, until the chicken is fully cooked and reaches an internal temperature of 165°F (74°C).

 - Assemble the Bowls: Divide the warm lemon-dill rice among six bowls.
 Arrange a generous portion of the seasoned chicken alongside the rice.
 Add the sliced cucumbers and rinsed chickpeas to each bowl.
-Spoon a liberal amount of the creamy pepper drizzle over the top, and garnish with the remaining fresh parsley and dill to serve.
+Spoon a liberal amount of the creamy pepper drizzle over the top, and garnish with the chopped fresh parsley and dill before serving.

 Notes